 STEP 2: SIGN UP FOR AND COMPLETE EDHI 200

-STEP 4: GO THROUGH SECOND-ROUND IN-PERSON INTERVIEWS
+STEP 4: GO THROUGH IN-PERSON INTERVIEW

 STEP 5: ANTICIPATE A NOTIFICATION LETTER